1. A (not so short) biography

-Having greatly enjoyed his Master project, done in the field of electrophysiology (Seeking for a role of Synaptotagmin 9 in exocytosis), Thomas started a PhD in the Laboratory of Sensory Processing, where he was to carry out in-vivo electrophysiology experiments to probe the dendritic activity of pyramidal cells from the mouse barrel cortex.
+Having greatly enjoyed his Master project, performed in the field of electrophysiology (Seeking for a role of Synaptotagmin 9 in exocytosis3), Thomas then started a PhD in the Laboratory of Sensory Processing, where he was to carry out in vivo electrophysiological experiments to probe the dendritic activity of pyramidal cells from the mouse barrel cortex4.
 Perhaps frightened by the very complicated running title of his thesis, he decided to redirect himself after 10 months, and to move towards more practically applicable work that would not involve animal experimentation, but would instead put his engineering skills to the test.

-His general research topic is the development and application of dynamic functional connectivity (dFC) tools to better understand neurodegenerative and neurodevelopmental brain disorders.
-To word this into more understandable terms that a novice reader can easily grasp (yes, Thomas also does his best to be a nice guy, and so, he really cares about people understanding what he writes in his profile page, aside from trying to make it entertaining), the main idea behind dFC is the fact that the brain is always highly dynamic: at a certain time point, specific sets of regions will be synchronised in activity, and those interactions will dynamically evolve over time.
-One wishes to capture this evolution, which may possibly differ in a diseased brain.
+Thomas focuses on the development and application of dynamic functional connectivity (dFC) tools to better understand neurodegenerative and neurodevelopmental brain disorders.
+To word this into more understandable terms that a novice reader can easily grasp (yes, Thomas also does his best to be a nice guy, and so, he really cares about people understanding what he writes in his profile page, aside from trying to make it entertaining), the main idea behind dFC is the fact that the brain is continuously reconfigurating how its regions are interacting.
+One wishes to capture this dynamic evolution, and assess its potential as a marker of brain disorders.

 More specifically, the main axes of Thomas' work so far include:

 Figure 2: An overview of most dFC analytical efforts to date.